What is a structured settlement?

 A structured settlement is an agreement to take payments over time rather than in a lump sum.
 Many personal injury and wrongful death lawsuits are settled using a structured settlement.
 The claimant or plaintiff receives payments over time, usually from an annuity, tax free.
 The structured settlement industry saw explosive growth in the 1980’s due to a 1982 amendment to the tax code that gave favorable tax treatment to property and casualty insurers who use structured settlements to settle claims.
 While a structured settlement offers many advantages, the inflexible nature of the settlement terms can sometimes leave the claimant with a need for liquidity.

 By the mid to late 1990’s, an industry had been created where companies purchased these streams of payments from annuitants, giving the annuitants access to lump sums of money that were not previously accessible under their structured settlements.
-Abusive practices in the industry led to the enactment of state statutes known as “structured settlement protection acts” designed to provide standards and a process for the purchase and sale of structured settlement payment streams, with the transfers requiring court approval.
+Abusive practices in the industry led to the enactment of state statutes known as “Structured Settlement Protection Acts” designed to provide standards and a process for the purchase and sale of structured settlement payment streams, with the transfers requiring court approval.
 In 2002, Congress enacted IRC Section 5891, which imposed a stiff tax penalty for transfers made without court approval.
 In 1997, Illinois became the first state to enact a structured settlement protection act.
-Wisconsin’s enactment of a structured settlement protection statute in November, 2015 brought the number of states with laws in place regulating the secondary market to 49.
-New Hampshire is the only state without a structured settlement protection act.
+Wisconsin’s enacted its structured settlement protection statute in November, 2015, leaving New Hampshire as the only state without a Structured Settlement Protection Act.
+A structured settlement protection act is now moving through the New Hampshire legislature.

 Recent amendments to many of the state structured settlement acts have strengthened their protections.
 The Virginia and Florida statutes now require that the transfer petitions be filed in the seller’s county of residence.
 Maryland now requires that “factoring” companies register with the Attorney General’s office.
 There are many companies in the secondary market purchasing structured settlement payment streams.
 Some companies are legitimate, and others are not.
 Sellers should exercise caution when responding to advertisements offering “cash now!”